Slips, Trips and Falls

-- In parking lots there are pot holes, speed bumps, cracks in pavement, loose gravel, ramps, parking posts, etc.
+- In parking lots, there are potholes, speed bumps, cracks in pavement, loose gravel, ramps, headstones, etc.

-Well, you can’t just stop walking.
-But there are some things you can do to reduce your risk of slipping, tripping or falling.
+Here are some things you can do to reduce your risk of slips, trips and falls.
 You can adapt many of the principals of defensive driving and apply them to walking.
-Silly as it may sound, being a “defensive walker” can help you safely navigate many of the hazards lurking all around you!
+Silly as it may sound, being a defensive-walker can help you safely navigate many of the hazards lurking all around you.

 - Scan your “road” for existing and potential hazards.
 Just as you do when you are driving, be aware of others, expect them to get in your way, and have an out when they do.